yonlif/BluehatIL-LLS-writeup/README.md

 > Nice illustration of elliptic key addition from [bitcoin stackexchange](https://bitcoin.stackexchange.com/a/38923)

 To understand the exploit, this is what you need to know:
-* There is a finite number of points on a cryptographic elliptic curve - all are pairs of whole numbers
+* There is a finite number of points on a cryptographic elliptic curve - all are pairs X,Y of integers
 * The number of points on the curve is called N and is easy to calculate
 * G is called the generator - adding G to itself will pass through all the points on the curve untill returning to itself.
 * Since adding two points results in another point on the curve - if the curve order is 2, adding G to itself over and over will result in a loop between two values in this specific curve.